phiryll/phiryll.github.io/docs/rules-of-thumb.md

 requirements will change, all the time.
 Plan for it.
 Use an agile methodology if your situation allows.

+## Decide How Unique IDs Are Made Very Carefully

+If possible, avoid using semantic fields in your data as unique identifiers, **especially** if they are computed.
+The best unique identifiers are opaque and permanent.
+I have seen multiple projects founder, and sometimes fail, because unique identifiers were constructed hashing some semantic fields.

 ## Decide What Constitutes A First-Class Entity

 I've found it best to separate your model objects into exactly two